 Howard Community College (HCC) offers a wide range of academic pursuits and extracurricular activities for students of all ages and walks of life.

-Conveniently located in the heart of Howard County, the HCC campus features a Science and Technology Building, home to labs and tools for high-tech learning.
-The Galleria, a spacious two-story windowed atrium adjacent to the building, provides a pleasing space for quiet study, informal gatherings, or special events.
+Conveniently located in the heart of Howard County, the HCC campus features a Science and Technology Building, and a new Health Sciences Building.
+The Dwight A. Burrill Galleria is a spacious two-story windowed atrium for quiet study, informal gatherings, or special events.

 The Mary Ellen Duncan Hall for English, Languages, and Business houses classrooms and labs for reading, writing, ESL, world languages, multimedia computer technology, and IT courses including certification, computer science, business, and office technology.

 The Athletics & Fitness Center features a 25-yard, eight-lane pool; large gymnasium; and weight room.
 Fourteen acres of athletic fields support hardball, softball, soccer, track, and lacrosse.

 Arts programs take center stage at HCC with the Peter & Elizabeth Horowitz Visual and Performing Arts Center, Alfred J. Smith, Jr. Theatre, Studio Theatre, and the outdoor Dreier Stage.
 The Horowitz Center features a recital hall, theatre, piano and multimedia labs, art galleries, a photography center, studios for music, sculpture, painting and ceramics, and much more.